ben-horrocks/470lab2/README.md

 Prompt: What is the likelihood that agent 2 observes agent 1 going to water source i when the actual water source is at location j?

 As you consider this question, consider the assumption that each person probabilistically receives correct information about the state of the world.
-Let q denote the probability that the private information signal they receive corresponds to the correct state of the world, and with probability 1-q, each person receives a private signal that leads them to believe in an incorrect belief about the worldís state.
-The Wikipedia page on information cascades gives the likelihood probabilities for a two-state scenario (in the section ìQuantitative description.î  Youíll need to extend this to a three-state case.
+Let q denote the probability that the private information signal they receive corresponds to the correct state of the world, and with probability 1-q, each person receives a private signal that leads them to believe in an incorrect belief about the world‚Äôs state.
+The Wikipedia page on information cascades gives the likelihood probabilities for a two-state scenario (in the section ‚ÄúQuantitative description.‚Äù  You‚Äôll need to extend this to a three-state case.

 Note: You may want to play around with the probability q, and consider that different agents might estimate q differently to further explore the space.